 I haven’t found a simpler, more effective way to install garage lighting than this screw-in fixture.
 I was able to take a garage from dim to lit in 30 seconds by screwing the Illuminator into a base.
 Also, I liked that I could position the leaves in any direction, increasing or decreasing light as needed.
 The Illuminator felt like it was of durable build quality.
 My only issue was that this product casts light from a central location, which can cause shadows and dark corners if there are objects in the way.

 - Type: LED

 - Tool-free installation

 - Customizable light projection

 - Can create shadows and dark corners

 When carrying lumber or other long materials into a garage, catching the end of a board on a light bulb or fixture can really slow things down.
-To avoid that scenario, consider switching to a flush-mount light like the AVANLO Super Slim LED Ceiling Light Fixture, which at 0.6 inches thick should be well out of the way.
+To avoid the scenario, consider switching to a flush-mount light like the AVANLO Super Slim LED Ceiling Light Fixture, which at 0.6 inches thick should be well out of the way.

 The AVANLO light is available in both a square and a round shape and in color temperatures ranging between 3000K and 5000K.
 While it doesn’t produce a ton of light at 1,680 lumens, installing a few throughout a shop will nicely supplement regular work lights.